rafaeltardivo/pagarme-challenge/README.md

 ### Billing

 You'll be billed for each card used, always considering the next month expiration day.
+Wanna know more about our project, please check our [API documentation](#api-documentation)

 ## Developing
 ### First Install